EXTENSIVE CLINICAL AND PRECLINICAL PROGRAMS

 RATIONALE:

-BHV-7000 is a potent, selective activator of Kv7.2/7.3 potassium channels.
+Opakalim (BHV-7000) is a potent, selective activator of Kv7.2/7.3 potassium channels.
 Kv7 activation normalizes the pathological hyperexcitability that contributes to depression and has demonstrated efficacy in multiple preclinical models.
 Clinical proof-of-concept studies with Kv7 activators have demonstrated antidepressant activity and provide strong clinical support for Kv7 activation as a novel treatment for depression and anhedonia.

 PRECLINICALPHASE 1PHASE 2PHASE 3FILED